 Last year, Fiction Writers of West Africa (FWoWA) posted an announcement of the 2010 Burt Award for African Literature, so I'm especially excited to welcome the winner of that competition, Elizabeth-Irene Baitie, to the blog today.

-Elizabeth at the launch of
+Elizabeth at the launch of The Twelfth Heart |

 Elizabeth writes books for young adult (YA) readers.
 Her titles include: A Saint in Brown Sandals (winner of the 2006 Macmillan Writer’s Prize for Africa)(Macmillan Education, 2010), and The Twelfth Heart (winner of the 2010 Burt Award for African Literature, Ghana) (Kwadwoan Publishing, 2006); In 2002, her novel, Lea’s Christmas, was short-listed for the Macmillan Writers Prize for Africa (Senior readers).
 The most surprising thing about Elizabeth isn't how successful she’s been in writing competitions, but that she juggles writing with a full-time job as a Clinical Biochemist, running a medical laboratory practice in Adabraka, Accra, Ghana, and a full-time job as a wife and mother!
 She lives in Accra with her husband and three children.